 5.30 Students involved in an investigation may be accompanied by another person during all investigation and decision-making processes, which may include a colleague or support person of his or her choosing, legal or other representation at the Student’s expense.
-The Sexual Violence Support Advocate is available for support and advice.
+The Sexual Violence Support Coordinator is available for support and advice.
 The support person’s role is not to act or speak on behalf of the Student, but to be available for information and support.
-The Student is responsible for notifying the Dean of Students’ Office, in advance of any meetings, if anyone will be accompanying him/her.
+The Student is responsible for notifying the Office of Dispute Resolution and Support in advance of any meetings, if the Student will be accompanied by another person.

 5.31 All participants involved in the investigation, including Complainant(s), Respondent(s) any witnesses, and individuals providing support to a participant should keep matters confidential during the investigation process and after the completion of the investigation.
 Participants must remain free from reprisal or harassment during the investigation process.

-5.32 Following completion of the investigation, the investigator(s) shall provide a thorough written report to the Dean of Students that will include a detailed summary of the facts gathered through the investigation.
+5.32 Following completion of the investigation, the investigator(s) shall provide a thorough written report to the Senior Advisor, Dispute Resolution and Support that will include a detailed summary of the facts gathered through the investigation.

 5.33 The Complainant(s) and Respondent(s) shall receive a copy of the investigator’s report.
 Investigator reports will be treated in a confidential manner and in accordance with the Freedom of Information and Protection of Privacy Act.
 Witness and other personal information will be omitted from the investigator’s report when provided to the Complainant(s) and Respondent(s).

-Prior to making a decision, the Dean of Students shall provide written notice to the Complainant(s) and Respondent(s) that they have the opportunity, but not the obligation, to meet with the Dean of Students and to submit any new information or make written submission relevant to the Official Complaint or the investigator’s report.
-Submissions should address new information or respond to the investigator’s report and should be provided to the Dean of Students within five (5) working days of receipt of the notice from the Dean of Students.
+5.34 Following receipt of the investigator’s report, the Senior Advisor, Dispute Resolution and Support shall provide written notice to the Complainant(s) and Respondent(s) that they have the opportunity, but not the obligation, to meet with the Senior Advisor, Dispute Resolution and Support and to submit any new information or make written submission relevant to the Official Complaint or the investigator’s report.
+Submissions should address new information or respond to the investigator’s report and should be provided to the Senior Advisor, Dispute Resolution and Support within five (5) working days of receipt of the notice from the Senior Advisor, Dispute Resolution and Support.

-5.35 In making a decision, the Dean of Students will review all relevant facts and information and consider all available information including, but not limited to:
+Following completion of the investigation, the university will undertake steps to address the complaint, which may include sanctions or other appropriate actions.
+In making recommendations on the appropriate action, the Senior Advisor, Dispute Resolution and Support will review all relevant facts and information and consider all available information including, but not limited to:

-5.36 The Dean of Students will set out their decision, with reasons, in writing including a summary of the information relied upon in making the decision.
+5.36 The Senior Advisor, Dispute Resolution and Support will set out their decision, with reasons, in writing including a summary of the information relied upon in making the decision.
 This written decision will be provided to the Complainant and the Respondent.

-5.37 The Dean of Students may access internal University or external resources for guidance in the decisionmaking process.
-Such resources do not include the investigator, the Sexual Violence Support Advocate, or any facilitator of a voluntary resolution process completed as part of the Official Complaint.
+5.37 The Senior Advisor, Dispute Resolution and Support may access internal University or external resources for guidance in the decision making process.
+Such resources do not include the investigator, the Sexual Violence Support Coordinator, or any facilitator of a voluntary resolution process completed as part of the Official Complaint.

-5.38 If, on a balance of probabilities, the Dean of Students determines there has been a breach of the Gendered & Sexual Violence Policy and that the Official Complaint (in whole or in part) is upheld, the Dean of Students will determine whether sanctions or other action is appropriate to reasonably address the Official Complaint.
+5.38 If, on a balance of probabilities, the Senior Advisor, Dispute Resolution and Support determines there has been a breach of the Gendered & Sexual Violence Policy and that the Official Complaint (in whole or in part) is upheld, the Senior Advisor, Dispute Resolution and Support will make recommendations on whether sanctions or other action is appropriate to reasonably address the Official Complaint.

-In determining the appropriate sanction, the Dean of Students shall provide the Complainant(s) with an opportunity to submit written comments addressing the impact of the harm.
-Where requested by a Complainant, the Sexual Violence Advocate may provide written recommendations to the Dean of Students on sanctions considering the Survivor’s needs.
+5.39 In making recommendation on sanctions, the Senior Advisor, Dispute Resolution and Support shall provide the Complainant(s) an opportunity to submit written comments addressing the impact of the harm.
+Where requested by a Complainant, the Sexual Violence Coordinator may provide written recommendations to the Dean of Students on sanctions considering the Survivor’s needs.

 a.
 Disciplinary Warning or Written Reprimand – This includes notice that the Student violated this Policy.
 A warning or reprimand may be for a designated period of time during which the Student is required to change the problem behaviour(s), adhere to policies or standards, and implement specific plans or remedies.
 Specific sanctions or restrictions (including banning or limiting access to campus) may be imposed as a part of this sanction.